Wade-Protocol/info/README.md

 ### **Reputation Score**
-Reputation lies at the core of Wade Protocol, encouraging users to behave honestly by rewarding good actions and penalizing bad ones.
+Reputation lies at the core of Trust Protocol, encouraging users to behave honestly by rewarding good actions and penalizing bad ones.

 #### **Parameters for Reputation Calculation**:
 1. **Time**: Duration for which someone maintains trust bonds without dissolving them.